electrikmilk/php-api-class/README.md

 // if response and http error code, returns false, response is put in the $service->error() method.
 // if no response, returns http code.

-// starts a new curl instance, any methods or variables after this will be based on this request
+// starts a new request, any methods or variables after this will be based on this request
+// the advantage of this is we can make many requests to one service without needing to start a new instance ourselves
 $data = $service->delete("endpoint/{$id}");

 if($service->http_code === 200) {